This program describes the safe work practices and procedures to protect CSUN employees from occupational heat exposure.

 - Procedures for identifying, evaluating, and controlling exposure to environmental risk factors for heat illness.

-- The importance of frequent consumption of hydrating fluids, up to 4 cups of water per hour, when environmental risk factors for heat illness are present, particularly when employee is excessively sweating during the exposure.
+- The importance of frequent consumption of hydrating fluids, up to 4 cups of water per hour, when environmental risk factors for heat illness are present, particularly when an employee is excessively sweating during the exposure.

 - The importance of and procedures for acclimatization.